umutBayraktar/order-processes/order-list/README.md

     Edit .env file for your environment values

     Create database
+    *If you want to create an empty database you can use the command below for database creation*

     $ python manage.py migrate

+    Then, you can use this command for creating superuser and add datas with admin panel localhost:8000/admin

+    $ python manage.py createsuperuser

     Run django project

     $ python manage.py runserver